puffyCid/artemis-api/artemis-docs/docs/Artifacts/Windows Artfacts/prefetch.md

 # Prefetch

-Windows `Prefetch` data tracks execution of applications on Windows Workstations. `Prefetch` files are typically located at `C:\Windows\Prefetch`.
+Windows Prefetch data tracks execution of applications on Windows Workstations.
+Prefetch files are typically located at `C:\Windows\Prefetch`.
-On Windows servers `Prefetch` is disabled and may also be disabled on systems with SSDs.
-Starting on Windows 10, the `Prefetch` files are compressed using `LZXPRESS Huffman`. artemis uses the Windows API to decompress the data before parsing `Prefetch` fiels
+On Windows servers Prefetch is disabled on servers and may also be disabled on systems with SSDs.

 Other Parsers: